srikanthdevabattula/qawingify/README.md

 *write the code
  🌟 run **npx cypress open** in terminal

-select browser and select the file that we write code **wingify-QA-task.cy.js**
+select browser and select the file that we write code **wingify-QA-task.cy.js**  in E2E folder

 now test cases run sucessfully check the screenshots below